grittybobby/100-days-of-code/log.md

 Tuesday, May 6 2017
 Spent almost an hour on one task.
 I don't know what the deal was.
 I think it is part my bad and something was wrong with the fCC page itself.
 Like it wasn't recognizing my code as being proper.
 I don't know.
 Fixed my radio buttons and checkboxes on the Cat App using Font Awesome <i> and Bootstrap <class="btn btn-block btn-primary">

+DAY 6
+Wednesday, May 7 2017
+Start the jQuery piece.
+My local code group does not seem to be too active.
+I will try to get my hour in during my lunch tomorrow.
+See what happens.